PREETHI3312/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ```
 /*
 Program to implement the SVM For Spam Mail Detection..
-Developed by: DEEPIKA R
+Developed by: PREETHI A K
-RegisterNumber:  212223230038
+RegisterNumber:  212223230156
 */

 import pandas as pd